tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ## Overview

 Avoid headaches regarding compatibility and installations by sharing your project's environment as a Docker image that can be easily imported by your peers and collaborators from Docker Hub and deployed in minutes.
 In this building block, you will learn how to export a Python-based project environment with Docker (i.e containerize) in a few simple steps.
-For that you will be provided with templates to create two elements for this process:
+Along the way you will be provided with templates to create the two key elements of this process:

-1. A `dockerfile`, containing the instructions to replicate your environment.
+1. A `dockerfile`, containing the instructions to replicate your environment as a Docker image.

 2. A `docker-compose.yml` file, containing a series of aditional instructions to allow you to easily interact with your containerized environment throguh Jupyter Notebook and retrieve files from it.

-Additionally, along the way you will be introduced to Docker Hub, a platform that will allow you to easily share you project's environment image, making it readily available to anyone willing to replicate your environment.
+Additionally, you will be introduced to Docker Hub, a platform that will allow you to easily share you project's environment image, making it readily available to anyone willing to replicate it.

 {{% tip %}}